 I compare this common experience to hearing a weird click/squeal/ping sound coming from a car engine, the kind that seems to vanish nicely as soon as we pull the car into the repair shop.
 Few of us rush immediately to the doctor – or to the mechanic – as we engage in a bit of wishful thinking while waiting to see if the pain or the pings will go away on their own.

 However, just like our vehicles, our body’s aches and pains sometimes do get worse over time – or, as in my case, signal a much larger underlying cardiac crisis.

 Here are some of the most common warning signs women have reported after surviving a heart attack:

 - Uncomfortable pressure, squeezing, heaviness, burning, fullness or pain in the centre of the chest, lasting more than a few minutes, or possibly going away and coming back.
-CAROLYN’S NOTE: remember that, depending on which of the many studies so far you read, 10-42% of women do NOT experience any chest symptoms during heart attack(4).
+CAROLYN’S NOTE: remember that, depending on which of the many studies so far you read, at least 10% of women do NOT experience any chest symptoms during heart attack(4).

 - Pain or discomfort in one or both arms, shoulders, upper back, neck, throat, jaw or stomach.

 - Shortness of breath with or without chest discomfort.

 - Troubling signs such as nausea, vomiting, light-headedness or breaking out in a cold sweat.